Information • Entertainment • Opinion (Since 1985)

 The Iron Cage, a Review

-The literature of the Nakba (expulsion and dispossession of the Palestinian people, starting on or about May 15, 1948) is extensive.
-There are many published personal narratives such as Sari Nusseibeh’s Once Upon a Country (NY, Farrar, Straus, 2007) and Karl Sabbagh’s Palestine, A Personal History (NY, Grove Press, 2007), unsparing historical accounts such as Israeli historian Ilan Pappe’s The Ethnic Cleansing of Palestine (Oxford, OneWorld, 2006), and countless books and essays focusing on various aspects of the struggle.
-There is even a significant sub-genre of literature relating to the “Israel Lobby” by such writers as ex-Congressman Paul Findley and more lately by academics John Mearsheimer (University of Chicago) and Stephen Walt (Harvard).
+The literature of the Nakba (expulsion and dispossession of the Palestinian people, starting on or about May 15, 1948) is vast.
+There are many published personal narratives such as Sari Nusseibeh’s Once Upon a Country (NY, Farrar, Straus, 2007) and Karl Sabbagh’s Palestine, A Personal History (NY, Grove Press, 2007), unsparing historical accounts such as expatriate Israeli historian Ilan Pappé’s The Ethnic Cleansing of Palestine (Oxford, OneWorld, 2006), and countless books and essays focusing on various aspects of the struggle.
+There is even a significant sub-genre of literature relating to the “Israel Lobby” by such writers as ex-Congressman Paul Findley and more recently by academics John Mearsheimer (University of Chicago) and Stephen Walt (Harvard).

 Rashid Khalidi, historian, essayist, and author of Palestinian Identity… (1997) and Resurrecting Empire… (2004), is a professor of Arab Studies at Columbia and member of various prestigious organizations including the Middle East Institute.
 One of his more recent books, and the subject of this short review, is entitled The Iron Cage: The Story of the Palestinian Struggle for Statehood (Boston, Beacon Press, 2006).

 ‘Isa al-‘Isa was the editor and co-founder of Filastin (Palestine), a newspaper that began publication in 1911 in the coastal city of Jaffa, one of the major Palestinian population centers.
-Although Filastin was journalistically opposed to modern political Zionism, many of al-‘Isa’s early editorials, indeed his original impetus for getting into journalism in the first place, was his desire to champion the cause of the Palestinian laity within the Greek Orthodox church.
-About 11% of Palestinians were Greek Orthodox – there were also Roman Catholics, a smattering of Protestants, an indeterminate number of non-Zionist Jews (Mizrahis and Sephardis) who identified themselves as Palestinians, and a majority of Muslims of various sects.
+Although Filastin was journalistically opposed to modern political Zionism, many of al-‘Isa’s early editorials, indeed the original impetus for his getting into journalism in the first place, was his desire to champion the cause of the Palestinian laity within the Greek Orthodox church.
+About 11% of Palestinians were Greek Orthodox – there were also Roman Catholics, a smattering of Protestants, an indeterminate number of non-Zionist Jews (Mizrahis and Sephardis) who identified themselves as Palestinians, and a majority of Muslims of various sects — at that time a genuinely multi-religious society.
 The Greek Patriarch had rejected the Arabic-speaking laity’s wishes to have religious services conducted in the vernacular (presaging the Roman Catholic Church’s Vatican II), which didn’t sit well with Orthodox Palestinians and to make matters worse absentee landlords, including some of the Orthodox hierarchy, were selling large parcels of land to Zionist land purchase agencies often through “blind” sales to innocuous-sounding third parties, leading to the eviction of Palestinian tenants.

 As a result, immediately after WW II the Palestinians were disorganized and unprepared civilly or militarily to take on the role of creating a Palestinian state based on the U.N. partition plan or any other plan including that recommended by the 1937 Peel Commission.
 And Khalidi makes it clear that there was plenty of blame to be shared by all parties involved, including King Abdullah of Transjordan: